oneal2000/oneal2000.github.io/index.md

     - Understanding the Blockchain DApp Ecosystem Based on Graph Analysis

-### State Key Laboratory of Networking and Switching Technology
+### ICM contest, State Key Laboratory of Networking and Switching Technology
 - [2021.1-2021.2]
 - Advised by Prof. Xiang Cheng
 - Achievements
     - Understanding the Evolution of Music

-### Information Retrieval Group, Department of Computer Science and Technology
+### BCI and EEG Analysis, Information Retrieval Group, Department of Computer Science and Technology
 - [2021.2-present]
 - Advised by Xuesong Chen, third year master student in THUIR group
 - Porjects: